Early Origins of the Thirlwell family

 Thirlwell Settlers in United States in the 20th Century

-- Maggie Thirlwell, aged 47, who emigrated to the United States from Maryport, in 1901
+- Maggie Thirlwell, aged 47, who immigrated to the United States from Maryport, in 1901

-- William Thirlwell, aged 9, who emigrated to America from Maryport, in 1901
+- William Thirlwell, aged 9, who immigrated to America from Maryport, in 1901

 - Sallie Thirlwell, aged 45, who settled in America, in 1910